 Before I started working from home, I worked for a mortgage company in an office right next to a Starbucks.
 Every weekday for a year, I bought a Grande Caramel Macchiato for $4.55 and a boxed lunch from a deli for $6.95.
 I thought that was a bargain.

-Spending $3,165 a year while at the place where you’re supposed to be making money is ridiculous, but I wasn’t alone.
-In a 2015 Visa survey, Americans reported spending an average of $53 a week — $2,746 a year — on lunch.
+Spending $3,165 a year while at the place where you’re supposed to be making money is ridiculous, but I am far from alone.
+In fact, chances are good that you, too, overspend on lunch.

 If you spend $3,000 yearly on coffee, lunch or other workplace treats, that’s $250 per month.
 If you invest $250 monthly and earn just a 5% return on it, after a 30-year career you would have saved around $200,000.